 Surgical repair can be done under general anaesthesia or local anaesthesia, depending on the patient's request and the surgeon's advice.
 Risk factor will also be taken into consideration.

 A laparoscope will be inserted through small incisions in the hernia.
 This is a narrow tube with a light that the surgeon uses to examine the abdominal organs and hernia.
 A second incision will be made for surgical instruments by the surgeon.

 The hernia sac (the section of the tissue pushing out) will be moved to its original position by the surgeon.
 They will also help to strengthen the abdominal wall muscles.

 The surgeon may stitch up the area causing muscular weakness if it is minor.
 Sutures are permanent stitches that prevent the hernia from pushing through again.

 A patch of nylon mesh sewn in place to conceal the hole may be required for large areas of muscle weakness.
 For those who have previously refused alternative surgical implants, however, this may not be the best option.

 The surgeon will remove the laparoscope and close the surgical incision after the hernia sac is in the proper position and the suture or mesh is in place.

 To seal the wound, dissolvable stitches are widely utilized.
-The surgeon will then apply a waterproof dressing to the wound.
+The surgeon will then apply a waterproof dressing to the wound after hernia repair.

-To treat the epigastric hernia, the best surgical treatment is offered by Kapadia Hospital in Mumbai.
+To treat the epigastric or other type of hernia, the best surgical treatment is offered by Kapadia Hospital in Mumbai.